 One reason for this boom is that these machines are able to perform particular tasks more efficiently and effectively than humans can.

-AI is not tangible, but an emotion and this is why it’s so incredible.
+AI is not tangible, but emotion, and this is why it’s so incredible.
 Robots differed from human beings because they couldn’t experience emotions in the way we did.
 Well, guess what?
 Now they can!

 AI machines are like virtual humans.
 To some, chess and Go may be just board games, but the victories of IBM’s Deep Blue and Google’s AlphaGo in competitions have shown that machines can think, analyze, and react at a greater level than humans.